 How two Kenyan students are using their God-given influence to mobilize their networks in the midst of Covid-19

 Ellen* is a fifth-year medical student at Kenyatta University.
 The team in Nairobi has built a relationship with her for over a year and a half and it has been a true privilege to witness Ellen’s passion for God deepen, and with it, her passion for the unreached.
+The team really began to notice a movement to missions in Ellen.
 After going through Xplore with some of our team, Ellen immediately began leading fellow classmates through the same study.
 God also led her to actively mentoring one of her peers, Tasha*.

 Ellen started their relationship by having intentional conversations with Tasha about spiritual topics.
 Tasha had attended church but always had questions and doubts about the Bible and the person of Jesus.
 Ellen began meeting with Tasha one-on-one after she expressed interest in studying the Bible.
 Now, even during Covid-19 protocols in Kenya, they are continuing to learn and grow together through Facetime devotionals and Bible studies.
 Ellen says that it has been an amazing journey with her friend who she can already see growing deeper faith as she continues pursuing God.